Basic economy class: Hawaiian Airlines

 Hawaiian Airlines announced plans to introduce basic economy fares in December 2018.
 On September 23, 2019, the airline launched its basic economy product, Main Cabin Basic, which is available on limited flights for travel dates starting from October 21.
 Main Cabin Basic passengers receive complimentary meals and are allowed to bring a standard carry-on bag and a personal item.
 However, they do not get advance seat assignments, are not allowed to make changes to flights and are the last to board.

+Southwest Airlines

+In March 2025, Southwest Airlines announced that it would begin selling basic economy fares from May 28, 2025, entailing the end of its two checked bags policy, and following its July 2024 announcement that it would end its open seating policy.
+Compared to its previous Wanna Get Away fare, passengers booking the airline's Basic fares would no longer have two checked bags included, would have flight credits from cancelled flights expire in 6 months, and can no longer change flights nor standby for same-day flight changes.
+In April 2025, the airline added that passengers booking its Basic fares from the third quarter of 2025 would be assigned a random seat at check-in 24 hours prior to departure and be the last to board, upon the airline adopting an assigned seating policy in early 2026.

 Europe

 Hand-baggage only fares are common across most European airlines on flights within Europe.
 Hugh Morris of The Daily Telegraph described the introduction of such fares by European airlines as following in the footsteps of major U.S. airlines who have introduced basic economy fares.

 European full-service airlines that offer basic economy or hand-baggage only fares on transatlantic flights include: